serghiou/best-of-data-science/best-of-r.md

 **[rbokeh.](https://realpython.com/python-comments-guide/)** Package.
 Tutorial.
 Bokeh is a visualization library that provides a flexible and powerful declarative framework for creating web-based plots.
 Bokeh renders plots using HTML canvas and provides many mechanisms for interactivity.
 Bokeh has interfaces in Python, Scala, Julia, and now R.

+**[r2d3.](https://blog.rstudio.com/2018/10/05/r2d3-r-interface-to-d3-visualizations/)** Package.
+Tutorial.
+A library that provides an R interface to the great D3.js library for beatufiul and interactive visualizations.
+This was created by the RStudio crew.

 ***